Radical-Tools/Radical.Studio/CONTRIBUTING.md

 - Provide a **step-by-step description of the suggested enhancement** in as many details as possible.
 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 At this point you can also tell which alternatives do not work for you.
 - **Explain why this enhancement would be useful** to most Radical.Studio users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.

+### Styleguide

+Each JavaScript file is a module (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).

+Set of modules forms a package.

+Package is represented by folder.

+Package can nest another package whilst module cannot.

+The “kebab-case” notation is used for naming modules and packages.

+The “kebab-case” notation is used for naming any other files (CSS, JSON, YAML, XML, SVG, PNG, JPEG, etc).

+The JavaScript file that contains JSX markup shall use \*.jsx extension.

+Exceptions:

+Module can be classified based on what is exported.

+For module with default export, the name of the file should follow the name of exported item.

+It might mean that for default export item with one word name (e.g. “format”), the file name might visually mimic one word “kebab-case” notation.

+Exported item follows automated code style alignment.